-Tier 1 of our supply chain is made up of approximately 750 suppliers.
+Tier 1 of our supply chain is made up of approximately 800 suppliers.
 Tier 1 suppliers are those with whom SGCH directly contracts for the provision of goods and/or services.
-We acknowledge that our supply chain extends beyond the first tier to include companies with which we do not have direct contractual relationships.
-Due to operational constraints, such additional tiers of suppliers have not been considered in the preparation of this statement.
-Our tier 1 suppliers are almost entirely based in Australia, with only around 0.9% of suppliers being based overseas in locations including the United States and Singapore.
+We acknowledge our supply chain extends beyond the first tier to include companies with which we do not have direct contractual relationships.